Security-Onion-Solutions/securityonion-docs/hardware.rst

 For best performance, over provision RAM so that you can fully disable swap.

-The following RAM estimates are a rough guideline and assume that you're going to be running :ref:`suricata`, :ref:`zeek`, and :ref:`stenographer` (full packet capture) and want to minimize/eliminate packet loss.
+The following RAM estimates are a rough guideline and assume that you're going to be running :ref:`suricata` with full packet capture and :ref:`zeek` and want to minimize/eliminate packet loss.
 Your mileage may vary!

 - If you just want to quickly evaluate Security Onion in a VM, the bare minimum amount of RAM needed is 12GB.
 More is obviously better!
 - If you're deploying Security Onion in production on a small network (100Mbps or less), you should plan on 16GB RAM or more.
 Again, more is obviously better!